Friday, March 30, 2012

 Those are the planned games for the weekend.
 I may end up dabbling with other games.
 I've been itching to play Batman: Arkham City for awhile and I just got a copy of Final Fantasy XIII.
 There's also been some updates to Terraria that I haven't played with yet.
 Oh well, too many games and too little time, I guess.

-The Return of Darth Maul-oh come on!
+The Return of Darth Maul--Oh Come On!

-Say what you want to about Star Wars: Episode 1, at least Darth Maul was cool.
+Say what you want to about Star Wars: Episode I, at least Darth Maul was cool.
 Albeit I was a kid when the film came out, and my understanding of Star Wars was that space is cool and Vader is a bad guy, but I still stand to this day in the belief that Maul was at least a cool little villain they threw in.

 Here he is, this brooding Satan looking guy in his black robes with his wanna-be TIE fighter and his little motorcycle thing being all cool and silent as he messes with the Jedi.
 Then he shows up, busts out this two sided lightsaber and starts kicking trash.
 Then we all know what happens next, he kills Qui-Gon and Obi Wan chops him in half, then throws his body down a big metal hole that's only purpose seems to be to climax that one fight.
 Then we never hear from him again.